ipfs/team-mgmt/meeting-notes/2019/Q1/2019-03-14--ipfs-community-wg-weekly.md

 -   @nukemandan

-    -   Would like more visibility for the IPFS Community call among ProtoSchool leaders. @terichadbourne will add call in the[resources doc](https://github.com/ProtoSchool/organizing/blob/master/RESOURCES.md) in the ProtoSchool organizing Repo.
+    -   Would like more visibility for the IPFS Community call among ProtoSchool leaders. @terichadbourne will add call in the [resources doc](https://github.com/ProtoSchool/organizing/blob/master/RESOURCES.md) in the ProtoSchool organizing Repo.
     -   Organizing another meetup and is doing an overview of different protocols while highlighting the benefits of IPFS.
 Interested in collaborating with @jimpick

 -   @jimpick